AlexanderRipar/Octree_Ray_Tracing/README.md

 CUSTOMIZATION

-	Customization comes in two varieties: First off, voxels and their colours can be specified in the file "voxels.txt".
+	First off, voxels and their colours can be specified in the file "voxels.txt".
 Secondly, the generated terrain can be defined in "terrain.txt".
 (This is not implemented yet).

+ROADMAP

+	Implement terrain-customization

+	Make tree center on camera (fh_tree)

+	Port tracing to GPU (CUDA)